Federal Financial Assistance

 Repayment start date: Repayment beings 6 months after you graduate or you cease to be enrolled in at least half-time (6 credits).

-To apply for a Federal Direct Stafford Loan, complete the loan request form and return to our office by July 1, 2014.
-This form should be directed to the SED Office of Graduate Financial Assistance in Room 115, 2 Silber Way, Boston MA 02215.
-Forms may be scanned and emailed to firstname.lastname@example.org or faxed to 617-353-8937.
+To apply for a Federal Direct Stafford Loan, complete the loan request form and submit the form to the SED Graduate Financial Assistance Office.
+This form should be directed to Graduate Student Services in Room 127, 2 Silber Way, Boston MA 02215.
+Forms may be scanned and emailed to firstname.lastname@example.org.
 Please note that digital signatures are not acceptable.

 Federal Direct PLUS Loans